Man who allegedly stole, contaminated food at gas station arrested for sexual battery

 The victim told deputies with the East Baton Rouge Sheriff's Office she was pumping gas when the man made gestures at her to get in her car, and when she said no, he reportedly walked up to her and grabbed her inappropriately.

-When deputies reported the harassment to the gas station manager, who said the man had been seen at the gas station multiple times within the previous few days.
+Deputies reported the harassment to the gas station manager, who said the man had been seen at the gas station multiple times within the previous few days.
 The man was allegedly seen taking items without paying for them and ruining food items by placing his bare hands on them, making them unsellable.

 Surveillance cameras caught the incident with the woman in the parking lot.